mebobby2/building_llms_for_prod/notes/09-agents.md

 with a set of actions and then execute these actions in sequence or parallel.
 The results of intermediary actions can also modify the plan if necessary.

+Agents are intelligent systems that use LLMs for reasoning and planning rather than content generation.